Orillusion/orillusion-web/docs/api/classes/AnimationCurve.md

 ▸ **removeKeyFrame**(`keyFrame`): `void`

-remove keyframe form this curve
+remove keyframe from this curve

 #### Parameters